 How to Make Festive Cranberry Lemon Cheesecake

-The full recipe is at the bottom of this post.
+NOTE: The full, printable recipe is at the bottom of this post.

-Make the Graham Cracker Crust
+How to Make a Graham Cracker Crust

 Meanwhile, start the cheesecake filling which isn’t time consuming.
 I always whip the cream cheese to get it creamy.
 So take an extra minute to mix just the cream cheese.
 Make yourself a cup of coffee or listen to your voicemail.
 Mix a few ingredients-cream cheese, eggs, sugar, lemon zest and juice, and vanilla.
 Then, pour it into the crust and bake it for about an hour.